jvranish/blog/_posts/2020-09-19-4-in-1_Gaming_Computer_for_Cheap.md

 - Old monitor and keyboard and mouse left over from old computer

 Total Cost: $3005
-Pretty pricy, but I guess not terrible maybe for 4 gaming computers + a NAS? :man_shrugging:
+Pretty pricy, but I guess not terrible maybe for 4 gaming computers + a NAS? 🤷‍♂️

 ## Putting it together: